 Yesterday jets from the Italian air force’s “Frecce Tricolori” buzzed central Rome – a performance like the Blue Angels during Fleet Week in San Francisco.
 During today’s Republic Day celebration, the squadron will leave a trail of green, white, and red smoke (the colors of the Italian flag) over the Altare della Patria – Altar of the Fatherland.

 Italy isn’t unlike other countries with political and economic woes.
-Emanuele said he preferred not to discuss politics.
+Our guide Emanuele said he preferred not to discuss politics.
 Later, he couldn’t help voicing his concerns about the recession-plagued country’s growing inequalities between rich and poor, and the corrupt practices of Italy’s government.
 This is a sad but familiar theme throughout the world.

 I’m not knowledgeable about Italy’s government, but could tell Emanuele’s concerns were sincere.
 However corrupt, the current Italian government seems better than the crazed emperor, dictators, and monarchs who ruled the country in the past.